mgifford/gifsack-or-wolford/_pages/ottawa.md

 If folks are keen, there is usually fabulous music and a riverside patio on Sunday afternoons as of 4pm at the Blacksheep Inn in Wakefield, just a bit further north (also on map.)

-### FAQ

-#### What is a Quaker Wedding

-#### What to wear

-#### Can I bring my kids or pet

-#### Gifts

-We are not spring chickens looking to build a new home, we have plenty of stuff.
-No gifts please!
-If you want to make a donation in our name, please consider giving to Inter Pares or Ecology Ottawa.

-#### What is the Hashtag?

-We're going to use #randmnews as it is close to the website we are using

-#### What does RandM.news stand for?

-Rebecca and Mike of course.
-Was easier to say than MandR.news and we didn't want it to get long and complicated.

 #### Food & Drink

 #### Great places to eat in Ottawa